simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 ### Overview of macOS

 macOS is the operating system developed by Apple Inc. for their Macintosh computers.
-It is known for its sleek design, user-friendly interface, and seamless integration with other Apple devices and services.
+It is known for its sleek design, user-friendly interface, and smooth integration with other Apple devices and services.

 * macOS offers a range of features and functionalities that enhance productivity and user experience.
 * The design of macOS focuses on simplicity and elegance, providing a visually appealing and intuitive interface.